-The Tennessee Young Farmers & Ranchers took home honors in each of the three contests held at the national level of the American Farm Bureau Convention - the Achievement Award, Excellence in Agriculture and Discussion Meet.
-Young farmers and ranchers from around the country competed for the awards by demonstrating knowledge of and achievement in agriculture, as well as commitment to promoting the agriculture industry
+During the 97th Annual Meeting of the American Farm Bureau Federation in Orlando, Florida, the Tennessee Young Farmers & Ranchers took home honors in each of the three contests held at the national level - the Achievement Award, Discussion Meet and Excellence in Agriculture.
+Young farmers and ranchers from around the country competed for the awards by demonstrating knowledge of and achievement in agriculture, as well as commitment to promoting the agriculture industry.

-Michael and Amy Shirley of Rutherford County were named runners-up in the Excellence in Agriculture Contest, which recognizes young farmers who do not derive the majority of their income from a farm, but actively contribute and grow through involvement in agriculture, their leadership ability and participation in Farm Bureau and other organizations.
-The Shirleys, in addition to their farm, both have off-the-farm jobs – Michael as an Extension agent in the county and Amy as a small-animal veterinarian.
-They received a Case IH Farmall 45A tractor.
+Jimmy and Lydia McAlister from Greene County were named to the top ten in the Excellence in Agriculture competition.
+The Excellence in Agriculture Award recognizes young farmers and ranchers who do not derive the majority of their income from an agricultural operation, but who actively contribute and grow through their involvement in agriculture, their leadership ability and participation in Farm Bureau and other organizations.